Drinking, Wisconsin

 Potosi Brewing Company

-It is interesting to note that Potosi Brewing Company is a non-profit organization putting its profits back into the community by supporting historical and educational projects and charities.
-Potosi Brewing Company operated from 1852 to 1972 was revitalized in 2000 and has been going strong ever since.
+It is interesting to note that Potosi Brewing Company is a non-profit organization that returns its profits to the community by supporting historical, educational, and charitable projects.

 Beer lovers will also appreciate the historic value of visiting the Potosi Brewing Company, as it was founded in 1852